BCPS Examination Preparatory Course

 GMU College of Pharmacy in collaboration with IVPN-Network deliver a joint online course by pharmacotherapy experts from different countries and clinical backgrounds.

-The course extends over 10 weeks with 50+ hours of live sessions.
+The course extends over 12 weeks with 50+ hours of live sessions.
 There will be 2 Mock Exams that simulate the real BCPS exam environment.
-Additionally, participants will gain 50 CME hours.
 A specialized Learning Management System will be provided to participants with secured access to the training materials.

-Course fees is $500.
+Course fees is $500 plus 5% VAT.
 This fee is subject to change in each course offering.

 For more information on the course structure, dates of delivery, registration fees, materials, etc., please contact GMU College of Pharmacy Dean’s Office at: deancop@gmu.ac.ae